Tick-Talk/Protocol/README.md

 # Tick Talk Protocol
-### Current Protocol Version: v2.0.0-beta
+### Current Protocol Version: v2.0.0
 ------------------------------------------
-**Created by Gregory Conrad in April 2018**

 Tick Talk is a fully open source communication platform that aims to provide anyone with any device a secure way to communicate.

 Features that sets Tick Talk apart:
 * We use a renowned open source encryption library (libsodium) which has been trusted by many popular applications
-* Tick Talk ensures full encryption when talking to others in a group chat and in private messaging
+* Tick Talk ensures full encryption when messaging
 * Many modern features desired by users are already implemented, and the list is only growing!
 See below to give us more feature ideas
 * Anyone paranoid (or not) can run their own Tick Talk server if they so choose.
 This ensures their data's security